panthomakos/guard-yard/README.markdown

 Available options:

     :port => '8808'         # Port on which the server shoud run.
-    :doc => '-q'    # Command line options to pass to the yard doc command.
+    :doc => '--private'     # Command line options to pass to the yard doc command.
-    :server => '-c' # Command line options to pass to the yard server command.
+    :server => '--no-stats' # Command line options to pass to the yard server command.

 Guard::Yard will always use the cached version of files (-c command line option).
 This enables individual documentation files to be updated so that the entire YARD documentation does not need to be generated on every file change.